dario-piotrowicz/next-apps-for-testing/README.md

 A simple pages dir application which has a dynamic path which uses getStaticPaths to generate an empty array of paths (reproduction of issue: https://github.com/cloudflare/next-on-pages/issues/274)

+## simple-app-close-to-pages-limit

+A simple app (in the sense that it doesn't contain any particular config, logic, etc...) that is complex enough to get close to the 10MB pages limit